Start a Marriage Built To Last Using These Six Steps

 - Lack of guidance from parents.
 Children of divorce often do not have healthy role models to understand what a thriving marriage looks like.

 - Culture of impatience.
 When young couples hit a pothole, they might think it’s time to move on rather than working through issues.

-Every union is a combination of two very different and imperfect people.
-It takes time to learn how to cooperate with and love one another.
-You become soul mates with your spouse over time.
-This kind of deep love isn’t instantaneous; it’s a journey of learning each other over the years (no matter what the latest rom-com would like us to believe).
+Every union is a combination of two different and imperfect people.
+It takes time to learn how to cooperate with and love one another well, especially in the context of marriage.
+You will become soul mates with your spouse over time.
+This deep love isn’t instantaneous; it’s a journey of learning one another over the years (no matter what the latest rom-com would like you to believe).